 And, of course, you can defrag your laptop if only it has got non solid-state drives.

 If You Have Windows 7, 8, or 10

-Windows 7 and Windows 8, and Windows 10 automatically defrag your HDD for you following schedule, so you don’t need to worry much about the defragmentation.
-To be sure things are running effortlessly and efficiently, click on the Start menu or search bar and type “defrag“.
+Windows 7 and Windows 8, and Windows 10 automatically defrag your HDD for your following schedule, so you don’t need to worry much about the defragmentation.
+To ensure things are running effortlessly and efficiently, click on the Start menu or search bar and type defrag.
 Open up Windows’ Disk Defragmenter and be sure it’s according to the schedule as planned.
 It should tell you when was the last time it process was initiated and if any of your drives have fragmentation.